African migrants take deadly gamble in Libya

 PACKED LIKE SARDINES

-Sule's group travelled 700 km from their homes in Kano, Nigeria, to Agadez, a city in Niger's northern desert just below the Air mountain range.
+Sule's group traveled 700 km from their homes in Kano, Nigeria, to Agadez, a city in Niger's northern desert just below the Air mountain range.

 In this bustling town, once a popular destination for European tourists seeking a taste of the Sahara before a Tuareg uprising in 2007 and a string of Al Qaeda-linked kidnappings made it a no-go zone, Sule's group waits for the signal to complete the 3,000 km journey north.